xmartinezpujol/wpa-ssr-react/README.md

 * Storybook is used for component development, following the Component Driven Design (CDD) mindset.
 Snapshots and UI testing could be added there also.
 This is a common ground with designers also to improve the companies visual Styleguide and use it as a UI Explorer.

+## Pending

+* E2E tests with Cypress.io

+* More test coverage, some components, services and server code don't have any tests.
+I gave some examples of Unit/Integration/Snapshot testing, but more of them are needed to gain stability confidence.

+* CSS/HTML improvements.
+Maybe a more gallery styled solution should be done, I used Cards because I like the concept.
+Also some navigation between previous/next photos could be done in the image detail.

 ## Refactoring / Improvements

 * Lists should be virtualized, if I had more time I would use collections/masonry from react-virtualized to load images for better performance.